GAMR: A Guided Attention Model for (visual) Reasoning: Related Work

-We took inspiration for the memory bank from \cite{Webb2021EmergentST} where mechanisms for variable binding and indirection were introduced in architecture for visual reasoning with the help of external memory.
-Variable binding is the ability to bind two representations, and indirection is the mechanism involved to retrieve one representation to refer to the other.
-These authors also introduce Temporal Context Normalization (TCN) \cite{webb2020learning} which is found beneficial for out-of-distribution generalization for relational reasoning tasks.
-However, the model exhibits significant limitations: It assumes an object-centric image representation whereby objects are presented individually in a sequence.
-We cannot evaluate such an architecture on the SVRT challenge because images in each task contain multiple objects which require individuation.
-There are also some relations, like ``touching'', which this individuation cannot represent.
-ESBN also lacks an attentional mechanism and works best in a scenario where hard attention at the pre-processing level helps to simplify the tasks.
-We tested this template matching behavior of the architecture by training it in the presence of Gaussian noise, and it led to a chance-level performance (refer to SI \ref{sec:esbnvsmareo} for more details).
-Here, we build on this work and describe an end-to-end trainable model that learns to individuate task-relevant scenes and store their representations in memory to allow the judging of complex relations between these objects.
-Finally, our relational mechanism is inspired by the work in \cite{santoro2017simple} that introduced a plug and play model for computing relations between object-like representations in a network.
+We took inspiration for the memory bank from ESBN~\citep{Webb2021EmergentST}, where mechanisms for variable binding and indirection were introduced in architecture for visual reasoning with the help of external memory.
+Variable binding is the ability to bind two representations, and indirection is the mechanism involved in retrieving one representation to refer to the other.
+While ESBN was indeed a source of inspiration, we would like to emphasize that GAMR constitutes a substantial improvement over ESBN.
+First and foremost, ESBN lacks attention.
+It requires items/objects to be passed serially one by one and hence it cannot solve SVRT or any other multi-object visual reasoning problems.
+In a sense, the approach taken in ESBN is to assume an idealized frontend that uses hard attention to perfectly parse a scene into individual objects and then serially pipe them through the architecture.
+This is where our work makes a substantial contribution by developing an attention front-end (which is soft and not hard) to sequentially attend to relevant features and route them into memory.
+We tested this template-matching behavior of the ESBN architecture by training it in the presence of Gaussian noise and spatial jittering.
+It led to a chance-level performance (refer to SI section~\ref{sec:esbnvsGAMR} for more details).
+Here, we build on this work and describe an end-to-end trainable model that learns to individuate task-relevant scenes and store their representations in memory to allow the judging of complex relations between objects.
+Finally, our relational mechanism is inspired by the work in \citet{santoro2017simple} that introduced a plug-and-play model for computing relations between object-like representations in a network.